Last updated

 Expect $20–$129 per user/month.
 For 20–50 users, budget about $400–$6,450 per month.
 Watch limits on contacts, email sends, support, and paid add-ons. folk offers transparent, team-friendly pricing.

-What CRM features matter most for teams of 20–50 employees?
+What CRM features matter most?

 Prioritize multi-user permissions, shared pipelines, lead scoring, email/LinkedIn sync, workflow automation, contact enrichment, analytics, and simple import.
 Ensure easy onboarding and integrations with your existing stack.